HadjAhmed2003/vChainNet/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not licensed just yet!!.

 ## Citation